 Osteopathic manipulative medicine (OMM) is a comprehensive approach to health care in which osteopathic physicians (DOs) apply osteopathic philosophy, structural diagnosis and use of osteopathic manipulative treatment (OMT) in the diagnosis and management of patients.

-The art and science of OMM pertain to the assessment of the impact of the malfunctioning neuromusculoskeletal systems on health and disease, and designing appropriate interventions which often include some form of OMT.
+The art and science of OMM includes the assessment of the impact of dysfunction of the neuromusculoskeletal systems on health and disease of each patient, and designing appropriate interventions that often include some form of OMT.
+OMT is the therapeutic application of manually guided forces by an osteopathically-trained physician to improve physiologic function and/or support homeostasis that has been altered by somatic dysfunction.
 There are approximately 15 major types of OMT and more than 1,000 individual techniques.

-At its heart, osteopathic manipulative medicine is the knowledge base that allows the osteopathic physician to determine which patients will derive the greatest benefit from OMT and which specific techniques should be applied.
+At its heart, the philosophy and practice of OMM is the knowledge base and skill set that allows the osteopathic physician to determine which patients will derive the greatest benefit from OMT and how and when which specific osteopathic techniques should be utilized.

-The impact on the health of the individual may occur via several well defined mechanisms:
+From an osteopathic perspective, the impact on the health of the individual may occur via several well-defined mechanisms, which include the following:

-Restricted movement of the musculoskeletal system can provoke the development of inappropriate reflex neural responses that will have an adverse effect on the function of the individual.
+Restricted motion of the musculoskeletal system can provoke the development of inappropriate reflex neural responses that will have an adverse effect on the function of the individual.
 These may take the form of somato-visceral reflexes—those affecting the internal organs—and somato-somatic reflexes—those affecting other parts of the musculoskeletal system.
-Less commonly, musculoskeletal dysfunction can directly impinge on neural structures.
-Examples of this include thoracic outlet syndrome and sciatica due to compression by the piriformis muscle.

 Osteopathic treatments have been shown to have powerful beneficial pulmonary effects, improving lung function and patients' ability to recover from illness.
 Osteopathic treatments are used to improve air exchange, motion of the diaphragm, rib motion and to help remove unhealthy fluid from the lungs, as well as to help the body's inherent ability to heal, all of which leads to quicker recovery times from pneumonia, as well as helping patients with conditions such as bronchitis, influenza, asthma and ear infections.